Simoncharbonnier/simoncharbonnier/README.en.md

 ### 🚀 About me

-- 💻 Web developer with **2 years of experience** on production PHP/Symfony projects
-- 🎓 Currently in intensive training at **42** (algorithms, C, Python, project management)
-- 🔍 Available immediately for a full-stack web developer position
+Web developer (2 years of experience in apprenticeship, PHP) currently in intensive training at **42**.
+Available immediately for a full-stack position.
-- 🛠️ Comfortable across the whole dev cycle: design, testing, documentation, deployment

 ---